 Step 4: Transfer the frozen blueberries into a final container and return to the freezer until future use.
 Now you have blueberries available to use at any time for any recipe.

 The best container for storing frozen blueberries is a freezer bag.
 Freezer bags are designed to store food in the freezer and protect the items from freezer burn.
 These bags are available in various sizes, depending on how big your blueberry stash is, and allow you to scoop or pour any blueberries you wish to eat quickly.

 You can also use Tupperware containers or mason jars to store your frozen blueberries.
 These containers easily stack and can be ideal for organizing a full freezer.
 The hard exterior also prevents the berries from being smushed.
-If you need new or better containers, Amazon sells any type you need and unique ideas you probably never thought of.
-Check them out by clicking here, food storage containers.

 How Long To Keep Blueberries Frozen

 Like other berries, fresh blueberries quickly spoil and usually must be consumed within a week of purchase.
 However, if you want to buy blueberries in bulk for use over an extended time, freezing is an ideal solution.